polterguy/polterguy.github.io/tutorials/theming/index.md

 should get you started on the road to creating your _own_ templates if you wish.

-When you have created your own template, you can run the same template over any amount of databases, and backends you wish, producing the _exact same result_ over and over again - Arguably allowing you to create your own look and feel for every Magic app you create in the future.
+When you have created your own template, you can run the same template over any amount of databases and Magic backends you wish, producing the _exact same result_ over and over again - Arguably allowing you to create your own look and feel for every Magic app you create in the future.